 I am just thrilled that you have stumbled on my little corner of the blogosphere.
 There’s nothing I’d love more than to sit down over a cup of coffee with you on our porch and share life together, but if we can’t set up that time, this is the next best thing.

-I am a wife to an amazing man and we just celebrated our 20th anniversary.
-(Pinch me.
-It’s flown by.)
-I’m privileged to be the mom of five blessings.
-As I type, four of them are teenagers.
-Yes, that keeps me hopping, but I know how it happened.
+I am a wife to an amazing man and we just celebrated our 24th anniversary.
+I’m privileged to be the mom of five blessings and as I type, four of them are teenagers.

 Decades ago, my parents gathered all their children together and described a dream that had been stirring in their heart.